-McNeil Point Trail is a 10 mile moderately trafficked out and back trail located near Rhododendron, Oregon that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+McNeil Point Trail is a 7.7 mile moderately trafficked loop trail located near Rhododendron, Oregon that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 On a clear day you can see Mt.
 Ranier, Mt.
 Adams, and St. Helens.
 Beginning of hike is through a beautiful forest setting and is quite relaxing.
 In some areas you are walking through close-in brush.
 At higher elevations you are above the treeline and it is quite steep/strenuous.
 Lunch stop at old rock shelter (McNeil Point) where one can see Mt.
 Ranier and Mt.
 Adams on a clear day.
 Quite worth it.

 Difficult HIke but worth the view.
 Take a map as some of the signs are not marked well.
 I have done this twice and the first time I did take a wrong turn at the lakes.
 Use GPS if you have it.
 Wear proper hiking gear as it is not a good trail in some areas.
 You will be crossing lava beds and walking through brush.

 Beautiful hike, with lots of different terrain and segments of the PCT and Timberline Trail.
 Woods, rocks, valleys.
 Half-way, there's an incredible place to stop for lunch, with an amazing view of Hood.
 I hit plenty of snow, which made for a beautiful final few miles of this hike.
 Incredible views looking North to Ranier and Adams (and Jefferson).